jarmo/candalf/README.md

 ## Best Practices

+* Use `--dry-run` mode before casting spells for real to see what would happen after your last changes.

 * Write spell scripts like you would write database migrations - keep in mind that when spell script has been cast successfully then it will be _committed_ which means that Candalf will not cast it again.